richie-omondi/alx-pre_course/README.md

-Repo used for playing around with Git :smile:
+Repo used for playing around with Git via Shell commands :smile: